Moto E (1st generation): Release

 The Moto E was unveiled on May 13, 2014.
-India was one of the first countries where the Moto E was released; the device was released exclusively by Flipkart, where it retailed for ₹6999 without a contract.
-Upon its launch at midnight local time, demand for the device was so high that the resulting surge in orders caused the website to crash.
+India was one of the first countries where the Moto E was released; it was sold exclusively by Flipkart, where it retailed for ₹6999 without a contract.
+Upon its midnight launch, demand for the device was so high that the resulting surge in orders crashed the website.
 The device was also released online through Motorola's website in the United States and in the United Kingdom.
 The Moto E was to be released in other markets, such as Brazil, Canada, Mexico, and Spain.

 Specifications

-The Moto E's build and design is similar to that of the Moto G, with a "splashproof" coating, curved backing, and a front-mounted speaker below the screen.
+The Moto E's build and design are similar to those of the Moto G, with a "splashproof" coating, curved backing, and a front-mounted speaker below the screen.
 The device is available in either black or white front colors, and has an interchangeable rear cover with different color options.
 It features a 4.3 in IPS qHD display, coated with Gorilla Glass 3.
 The device uses a dual-core 1.2 GHz Qualcomm Snapdragon 200 processor, and includes 1 GB of RAM.
 The Moto E has 4 GB of internal storage, which can be expanded up to 32 GB with a MicroSDHC card.
 The Moto E only supports up to 3G connectivity, and was available in a dual SIM model in selected markets.
 The device includes a non-removable 1980 mAh battery, which Motorola touted as having "all-day" battery life.
 The Moto E features a 5-megapixel rear-facing fixed-focus camera; the device does not include a flash or a front-facing camera.

 The Moto E shipped with Android 4.4 "KitKat".
-Several Motorola-specific apps are included, including Assist, as introduced by the Moto X, which automatically enable or disable certain modes, such as silencing the ringer or auto replying to text messages, depending on certain scenarios—such as when a user is in a meeting as determined by their calendar, or driving.
+Several Motorola-specific apps are included, including Assist, as introduced by the Moto X, which automatically turn on or off certain modes, such as silencing the ringer or auto replying to text messages, depending on certain scenarios—such as when a user is in a meeting as determined by their calendar, or driving.
 The Moto E also includes a new "Alert" app, which allows users to notify others of their location.
 Motorola committed to upgrading the Moto E to the next major version of Android following its release: an update to Android 5.0 "Lollipop" was released in February 2015.